Moscow is a beautiful city filled with impressive architecture and home to some of the world’s best museums.

 Learn a little bit of Russian

 You should always learn a couple of words and phrases in the local language of the country that you are visiting.
-Russia uses the Cyrillic alphabet, so if you’re not aware of it, it would be useful to learn it – it will be helpful for you also if you’re planning on visiting other countries that are using the Cyrillic alphabet such as Bulgaria, Macedonia, Belarus, Ukraine, Serbia, Montenegro, Mongolia, and all the Stans.
+And in Russia, my experience was that not that many people speak English, so it is necessary.
+Russia uses the Cyrillic alphabet, so if you’re not aware of it, it would be useful to learn it – it will be helpful for you also if you’re planning on visiting other countries that use the Cyrillic alphabet such as Bulgaria, Macedonia, Belarus, Ukraine, Serbia, Montenegro, Mongolia, and all the Stans.

 - Hello – Привет – Privet (informal)